 The costs of major disasters can sometimes exceed these limits or not be covered at all because of exclusions on policies.
 This is where umbrella insurance comes in.
 Most umbrella policies don’t provide coverage like you think they do.
 They provide coverage above underlying policies so it’s really just excess over primary policies such as homeowners, auto, etc.

-Prime’s True Umbrella Insurance can provide coverage where other policies or umbrellas leave your clients exposed due to exclusions in coverage.
+Prime’s TRU Umbrella Insurance can provide coverage where other policies or umbrellas leave your clients exposed due to exclusions in coverage.
 We also provide coverage above primary policies like today’s umbrella insurance.

 What Is Umbrella Insurance?